When can I buy film?

 Can I test film for you?

 Of course everybody loves free film!
 And we will love nothing more than putting some of it in the right hands.
-When the time is right, we will publish something here on our website outlining our policies for testing and any other promotional uses.
+When the time is right, we will publish something here on our website outlining our policies for testing new films, as well as for obtaining free or discounted films for promotional, editorial or artistic uses.